martijntakken/Azure-Sentinel/Playbooks/ZScaler/Authentication/readme.md

 ## Prerequisites

 1. Playbook templates leverage the ZScaler API.
-To use the Zscaler capabilities, you nees a Zscaler API key.
+To use the Zscaler capabilities, you need a Zscaler API key.
 Refer this link: [API Developers Guide: Getting Started](https://help.zscaler.com/zia/api-getting-started)

 <a name="deployment"></a>